 - Use an electric toothbrush?
 Pack it well, so something doesn’t hit it in your suitcase and turn it on.
 Happened in my carry-on once; I was rearranging my bags at the hotel’s check in desk, when all of a sudden there was this BUZZZZZZZZ sound coming from one of my bags.
 You could tell what the guy thought it was just by looking at his face, so I actually TOOK IT OUT OF MY SUITCASE so he could see that it really was just an electric toothbrush and not…something else.
 True story! 😉

 - Small bottle of alcohol-based hand sanitizer (or as my friend’s 3-year-old calls it, “hanitizer”).
-When you get to the room, wipe off the telephone and the remote control for the TV.
+When you get to the room, wipe off the telephone, the remote control for the TV, the pens, the doorknobs, the light switches and anything else that many hands might have touched.
 Housekeeping rarely does and they’re excellent places for germs to hang out.

 - Power strip (some hotels are awesome at giving you enough plugs.
 Some not so much.
 Bring a power strip and you should have as many outlets as you need from only 1 plug.
 Bonus points if you use one that has both plug and USB inputs).
 The one in the pic has 6 outlets and 3 USB inputs in a cube that’s about 4″ x 4″ x 1″.
 Wouldn’t hurt to bring a short extension cord, as well.